FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ## Websockets

-In the previous chapter I linked many officially supported client libraries, providing a high degree of abstraciton.
-However, there were any for our BEAM family of languages, so I had to raw-dog the websocket communication.
-It's almost embarrasing but after 15 years of programming, I have never used websockets, so this was my first exposure.
+The previous chapter linked officially supported libraries that provide a high-level interface to control the devices.
+However, there weren't any for the BEAM family of languages, so I had to raw-dog the websocket communication.
+It's almost embarrassing that in fifteen years of programming, I have never used websockets, and this was my first exposure.

-An example session can look like this.
+An example session can look like this
 (It only shows messages sent from the client to the server.
-The responses were ommitted.)
+The responses were omitted).

 ```
 $ cargo install websocat